What are Failed Dental Implants?

 When you made the choice to replace your missing teeth with dental implants, you invested in your smile with a permanent solution.
 With over a 95% success rate, you never expected it to fail.
 Now that you have a failed implant, you may be a bit confused as to why it happened and what can be done to correct it.

 In some cases, the implant post may fail to integrate into your jawbone.
 This often occurs when the procedure was performed on someone who had decreased bone density.
-However, it can also result from dental trauma after the implant was place, which can also lead to a broken implant.
+However, it can also be caused by dental trauma after the implant was placed, which may result in a broken implant.

 If you are suffering from a failed dental implant, you need immediate treatment.
-Dr. Sam Koo will evaluate the implant to find the cause of the problem for a solution that caters to your specific needs.
-In some cases, restoring the prosthetic is as simple as a thorough cleaning when peri-implantitis is present.
-The damaged tissue will be removed and the area will be thoroughly cleaned.
+Our doctor will evaluate the implant to determine the cause of the implant failure, and devise a treatment plan that caters to your specific needs.
+In some cases when peri-implantitis is present, restoring the prosthetic is as simple as a thorough cleaning.
+This treatment involves removing the damaged tissue and thoroughly cleaning the area.
 If the issue is caught early and a proactive approach is taken, we can stop the condition from progressing.
-We will discuss additional oral hygiene methods to prevent the infection from reoccurring.
+We will discuss additional oral hygiene methods to prevent the infection from recurring.

-If your implant is failing due to stress, you may need a bone graft.
-This is a rather lengthy process because damaged tissue may need to be removed.
-By grafting the cells to the traumatized tissue, it will help the area stimulate new bone growth to restore the jawbone’s ability to support the implant.
+If your implant is failing due to stressed bone tissue, you may need a bone graft.
+This process may take between 3-6 months.
+Grafting new material to the traumatized tissue helps stimulate new bone growth.
+Once fully healed, the jaw bone will be able to support the implant.

-To ensure your dental implant continues to function as intended without any complications, it is important to maintain your dental hygiene.
-In addition to brushing and flossing, clean around the implants carefully and use an antibacterial mouth rinse.
-Visit MacArthur Park Dentistry every 6 months for a cleaning and checkup to prevent future problems.
+To ensure that your dental implant continues to function without any complications, it is important to maintain good dental hygiene.
+In addition to brushing and flossing daily, we highly recommend that you clean around the implants carefully, use an antibacterial mouth rinse regularly, and visit the dentist every 6 months for a regular checkup and cleaning.